 The cost of health care in the United States continues to grow, straining the budgets of families, businesses and taxpayers alike.
 Priority Health remains committed to providing our members with access to high quality, affordable health care.
 For years, we've worked to make the cost of care more transparent.
-And in 2020, industry leaders and politicians passed new legislation that protects you and your loved ones from surprise billing from out-of-network providers.
+In recent years, industry leaders and politicians have passed federal and state legislation that protects you and your loved ones from surprise billing from out-of-network providers.

 What is surprise billing?

 When you see a doctor or other health care provider, you may owe certain out-of-pocket costs, such as a copayment, coinsurance and/or a deductible.
 You may have other costs or have to pay the entire bill if you see a provider or visit a health care facility that isn’t in your plan’s network.